echicken/node-ax25/README.md

 - Implement XID and TEST packet types in Packet.js and Session.js
 - Support modulo 128 sequence numbers
 	- ax25.Packet.disassemble(frame, modulo128)
-		- Where *modulo128* is boolean, expect a 16-bit control field on all S and I frames
+		- Where *modulo128* is boolean and true, expect a 16-bit control field on all S and I frames
 		- Flag packet as modulo 128 internally, allow N(R) & N(S) up to 127 if flagged
 		- Set reserved bit 6 of source SSID subfield on outgoing packets (could be used as above flag)
 	- ax25.Session.receive